 My purchase in 2005 of a 17th century courtyard house in the Old City of Damascus enabled me to become deeply embedded in Syrian society and culture.
-I have returned six times since the Revolution began in March 2011 and my links inside the country are deep and ongoing.
-The house is currently lived in by Syrian refugee friends displaced from their own homes by shelling in the suburbs.
-With Syria currently suffering its biggest ever crisis, and massive loss of life, my aim is to provide regular blogs that will help more people understand the dilemma of the Syrian people and the choices they face.
+I have returned six times since the war began in March 2011 and my links inside the country are deep and ongoing.
+With Syria suffering its biggest ever crisis, and massive loss of life, my aim is to provide regular blogs that will help more people understand the dilemma of the Syrian people and the choices they face.
 They deserve great sympathy, and as much help as possible.

-If you feel you can help, please donate to registered UK charity Syria Relief, which has networks on the ground inside Syria, getting food and medical aid to those who need it most.
-A proportion of funds from the sale of the new My House in Damascus book is going towards a special Syrian Higher Education fund, administered by the Said Foundation.
+A proportion of funds from the sale of My House in Damascus goes towards a special Syrian Higher Education fund, administered by the Said Foundation.

 A proportion of the royalties from my new book out spring 2018 “THE MERCHANT OF SYRIA: A HISTORY OF SURVIVAL” will go to support a new cultural initiative to help keep Syria’s traditional craft making alive, called Culture Through Making.